Deion Sanders says he had bladder cancer but will coach the Colorado Buffaloes this season

 On Sunday, the production crew of "Well Off Media," which chronicles Sanders and the Buffaloes, posted a video on YouTube of the coach's first meeting with the team.
 In the middle of the clip, there was a scene, dated May 9, where Sanders said: "I don't know if I'm ready mentally, emotionally.
 Last night was tough, yesterday was tough, because I had to make a will.
 That's not easy at all, to think that you may not be here."

-Sanders has dealt with issues surrounding his left foot since having two toes amputated in 2021 because of blood clot issues while he was coaching at Jackson State.
+Sanders has dealt with other health issues.
+Many of them have involved his left foot since having two toes amputated in 2021 because of blood clot issues while he was coaching at Jackson State.
 He missed media day in 2023, his inaugural year at Colorado, after a procedure to remove a blood clot from his right leg and another to straighten toes on his left foot.

 In March, Sanders signed a contract extension through the 2029 season.